 The solutions of this subsystem are exactly the clearing vectors with $r_{v_0}=r_{v_0'}=\rho$ for some $\rho \in [0,1]$.

-The key idea behind our approach is to ensure that in any reasonable solution, this subsystem obtains either a very small or a very large $\rho$ value; then the value of $\rho$ being small or large indicates the binary choice (e.g. containment in an independent set) which was previously represented by our branching gadgets.
+The key idea behind our approach is to ensure that in any reasonable solution, this subsystem obtains either a very small or a very large $\rho$ value; then the value of $\rho$ being small or large indicates the binary choice that was previously represented by our branching gadgets.

 We ensure that in every reasonable solution, we have either $\rho \leq \frac{1}{3}$ or $\rho \geq \frac{2}{3}$ in this branching gadget.
 To achieve this, we append two cutoff gadgets to $v_0$, one with parameters $\eta_1=\frac{1}{6}$ and $\eta_2=\frac{1}{3}$, and the other with $\eta_1=\frac{2}{3}$ and $\eta_2=\frac{5}{6}$.
 Let the output nodes of these cutoff gadgets be denoted by $w_1$ and $w_2$, respectively.
-We then encode the condition $w_1$ \textsc{and} (\textsc{not} $w_2$) through logical gates, and if this condition holds, we introduce an infinitely large penalty to our objective function in the construction (similarly to our previous constraints).
-This already ensures that we cannot have $\rho \in [\frac{1}{3}, \frac{2}{3}]$ in any reasonable solution.
+We then encode the condition $w_1$ \textsc{and} (\textsc{not} $w_2$) through logical gates, and if this condition holds, we introduce a very large penalty to our objective function (discussed in detail below).